efrencav/bamazon/README.md

 The **Add to Inventory** option allows the user to select a given item ID and add additional inventory to the target item.

 The **Add New Product** option allows the user to enter details about a new product which will be entered into the database upon completion of the form.

 To run the manager interface please follow the steps below:

+	git clone git clone https://github.com/efrencav/bamazon.git
+	cd bamazon
+	npm install
+	node bamazonManager.js

+### Supervisor Interface

+The supervisor interface presents a list of two options, as below.

+	?
+What would you like to do?
+(Use arrow keys)
+	❯ View Products sales by Department
+	  Create new Department

+The **View Products sales by Department** option allows the user to view the current sales of the store items: item Department ID, department name, overhead costs in which the item is located, price, and the quantity available in stock.

+The **Create new Department** option allows the supervisor to add a new department.

+To run the manager interface please follow the steps below: